rrwick/Porechop/README.md

   --min_trim_size MIN_TRIM_SIZE    Adapter alignments smaller than this will be ignored (default: 4) --extra_end_trim EXTRA_END_TRIM  This many additional bases will be removed next to adapters found at
                                    the ends of reads (default: 2) --end_threshold END_THRESHOLD    Adapters at the ends of reads must have at least this percent identity to be removed (0 to 100) (default: 75.0)

 Middle adapter settings:
   Control the splitting of read from middle adapters

+  --discard_middle                 Reads with middle adapters will be discarded (default: reads with
-  --middle_threshold MIDDLE_THRESHOLD
+                                   middle adapters are split) --middle_threshold MIDDLE_THRESHOLD
-                                   Adapters in the middle of reads must have at least this percent identity to be removed and split the read (0 to 100) (default: 85.0) --extra_middle_trim_good_side EXTRA_MIDDLE_TRIM_GOOD_SIDE
+                                   Adapters in the middle of reads must have at least this percent identity to be found (0 to 100) (default: 85.0) --extra_middle_trim_good_side EXTRA_MIDDLE_TRIM_GOOD_SIDE
                                    This many additional bases will be removed next to middle adapters on their "good" side (default: 10) --extra_middle_trim_bad_side EXTRA_MIDDLE_TRIM_BAD_SIDE
                                    This many additional bases will be removed next to middle adapters on their "bad" side (default: 100) --min_split_read_size MIN_SPLIT_READ_SIZE
                                    Post-split read pieces smaller than this many base pairs will not be outputted (default: 1000)